How to Grow Organic Garlic

 It can also be difficult to harvest garlic hidden by weeds.
 If weeds happen I would advise trying to find your garlic though. you can still eat small bulbs and it may surprise you!

-Above right: Patty weeds large hardneck garlic plants.
+Picture: Patty weeds large hardneck garlic plants.
 We like to use nursery pots when weeding so we can feed the weeds to Jane's cows.
 Note the straw hat for sun protection.

 Fertilize garlic while it is growing:

 We usually add nitrogen twice during the year to our garlic.
 We add blood meal directly after planting and side dress with blood meal either once or twice after garlic comes up in the spring.
 Do not add nitrogen after garlic begins to form a seedhead or scape.
 If it has too much nitrogen at that time it will grow leaves instead of a bulb!
 We do not need to add other fertilizers.
 Our soil is very high in other nutrients due to all the manure we add as an amendment.

 You may need to add a complete fertilizer.
 One important nutrient is potassium which helps to grow large garlic bulbs.
 Add potassium to your soil if needed for growing those large garlic heads.

 A word on watering:

 Hardneck garlic is ideally suited for dry climates; most garlic will do fine on 12-14 inches of rain during the growing season.
 Grey Duck Garlic grows dryland garlic which means we don't water our garlic.
 However, you may want to water in the spring or early summer if it is really dry.
 Don't keep the soil constantly moist or you risk garlic rot.